TCLbasedVSDFLOW2021/TCLbasedVSDflow_Internship2021/README.md

 b) defining heirarchy check and Synthesis details to perform synthesis using open source tool Yosys.
 c) Static timing analysis details/script that will be performed using Opentimer opensource tool.

-### Prelayout analysis:
+## Prelayout analysis:
 - Prelayout consist of synthesis, initial PNR, and Static timing analysis. hence, after writing the whold VSDflow TCL script these can be analysed by putting 'return' statement ater STA script section.

-- To edit the vsdflow.tcl file, use command (in VSDFLOW directory):
+- To edit the vsdflow.tcl file, use command (in VSDFLOW directory): vim vsdflow.tcl
-+ vim vsdflow.tcl

 - These steps will be run through the TCL scripting using the command:
-- ./vsdflow spi_slave_design_details.csv
+  ./vsdflow spi_slave_design_details.csv

 - The synthesis and STA files will be generated afterward.
 These can be seen in synthesis folder of Output directory.

 - The initial RTL of the SPI slave design is generated after synthesis wherein the GATE level architecture (containing sky130 standard cells) can be seen.

+#### Steps to generate RTL:
+1) After the synthesis is done, check the output directory wherein several files have been created post synthesis and STA. image

+2) As the synthesis is performed though Yosys tool, hence, through the TCL scripting .ys file for the design is generated (spin_slave.ys).
+Using the following command,see the content of the .ys file and copy the file-content: cat design_name.ys

+3) How to open Yosys, just need to type 'Yosys'.
+It will open the Yosys tool suite, displayed below: image

+4) Now, paste the content of .ys file to the Yosys tool suite, it will run line-by-line explaining detail of each step.
+Finally, to see the RTL (gate-level architecture of the design) type 'show' in the Yosys suite.
+It will open the XDot window that will display the RTL of the design (check the file: spi_slave_RTL.pdf)

+5) Afterward,the complete gate-level architectural connection can also be seen using command: cat spi_slave.synth.v

+image
+Note: This also creates the initial placement and routing (PNR) of the design.